mweidner037/list-positions/README.md

 ### Performance Considerations

+For questions about performance, optimizations, or specific use cases, feel free to open an [issue](https://github.com/mweidner037/list-positions/issues).

+Here are some general performance considerations:

 1. The library is optimized for forward (left-to-right) insertions.
 If you primarily insert backward (right-to-left) or at random, you will see worse efficiency - especially storage overhead.
 (Internally, only forward insertions reuse [bunches](#bunches), so other patterns lead to fewer Positions per bunch.)
 2. LexPositions and Positions are interchangeable, via the `Order.lex` and `Order.unlex` methods.
 So you could always start off using the simpler-but-larger LexPositions, then do a data migration to switch to Positions if performance demands it. <!-- TODO: likewise for List/Outline/LexList, via save-conversion methods. -->
 3. The saved states are designed for simplicity, not size.
 This is why GZIP shrinks them a lot (at the cost of longer save and load times).
 You can improve on the default performance in various ways: binary encodings, deduplicating [replica IDs](#replica-ids), etc. <!-- TODO: using List.saveOutline and gzipping each separately. --> Before putting too much effort in to this, though, keep in mind that human-written text is small.
 E.g., the 750 KB CRDT save size above is the size of one image file, even though it represents a 15-page LaTeX paper with 7.5x overhead.
+4. For very large lists, you can choose to call `List.set` on only the Position-value pairs that are currently  scrolled into view.
+This reduces memory and potentially network usage.
+Likewise, you can choose to deliver only the corresponding BunchMetas to Order.